Please remove the Confederate Monument on our public grounds at the Kern County Museum

 Recently, the city of San Diego removed a similar monument erected by the same Confederate group.
 Removing this plaque would not be erasing history -- it would be honoring it.
 And we also know this is just one small step in a much larger process of making sure one day we will actually have liberty and justice for all American citizens.

-G. William Lowe needs your help with “To the Kern County Museum Foundation board: Please remove the Confederate Monument on our public grounds at the Kern County Museum”.
-Join G. William and 97 supporters today.
+N A needs your help with “To the Kern County Museum Foundation board: Please remove the Confederate Monument on our public grounds at the Kern County Museum”.
+Join N and 99 supporters today.